 South Korea’s parliament and government could enact measures to combat organ transplant commerce: extraterritorial legislation, mandatory reporting of transplant tourism, health insurance systems not paying for transplant abroad, barring entry of those involved, etc.

 Your government earlier returned ten Falun Gong practitioners from China, who had applied for refugee status here.
 If your government now accepts that organ pillaging is being done to Falun Gong, or even that they are often arrested upon return, deportation would strongly appear to violate the Geneva Refugee Convention.
 To its credit, your government has not deported anyone for at least a year and seems unlikely to do so in future.

 All democratic governments ought to enact effective safeguards to combat ongoing organ trafficking inside and from China.
 Now is opportune because the issue, which sustains mass murder, the persecution of Falun Gong, appears to be a factor in the struggle for positions on the new Standing Committee of the Party.
 Korea could join all of us across the world urging the new leadership next month to end both organ pillaging and the persecution of Falun Gong.

 People in and beyond China might now have some real impact on the ending of this hideous commerce, not only because it is necessary for tens of millions of Falun Gong practitioners and their families, who have been torn apart across China, but also because it is good for China and the international community as a whole.
 We all want a China that has the rule of law, human dignity and can enjoy democratic governance.

-The above is an adaptation of a note presented at the Koreana Hotel, Seoul, S. Korea, Oct.
+The above is an adaptation of a note presented at the Koreana Hotel, Seoul, South Korea, on Oct.
 29, 2012.

 Views expressed in this article are the opinions of the author(s) and do not necessarily reflect the views of Epoch Times.